TheUnsocialEngineer/Antiland/README.md

 ## Usage/Examples

-before you start you need to get the session token and a dialogue id
+before you start you need to get the session token which will allow you to log into the account

 to get the token and chat ID you use developer consoles network tab to look at any outgoing connection such as a sending a message, the session token is stored in the json payload e.g